-Join Peggy Fisher for an in-depth discussion in this video Datatypes, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Datatypes, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] The functional programming language SML,…or Standard Machine Language,…is used to model mathematical ideas.…We can model values, expressions, and data types.…Values can be numbers, such as five, seven, 3.75,…but SML language is not strongly-typed,…so values can also be strings, characters,…and even user-defined values.…Let me show you some examples.…If I enter five and a semi-colon and hit ENTER,…SML tells me the value of the variable is five…and it's an integer.…